 by David Abbott, Arizona Mirror

-In 2021, medical marijuana sales were the driving factor, accounting for nearly 55% — about $760 million — of the total.
-In 2022, the recreational cannabis market soared to nearly 70% of sales, or more than $950 million, as the medical market crashed to slightly more than $500 million.
+In 2021, medical marijuana sales accounted for nearly 55% — about $760 million — of the total.
+In 2022, the recreational market represented nearly 70% of sales, or more than $950 million, as the medical market crashed to slightly more than $500 million.

-The overall total cannabis sales for both markets since the advent of legal adult-use in January 2021 is $2.9 billion.
+Overall, total cannabis sales since the advent of legal adult-use in January 2021 has topped $3 billion.

 The state collects 16% excise tax on recreational sales in addition to the standard sales tax; medical patients pay roughly 6% in state sales tax.
 Local jurisdictions charge an additional 2% or so for all marijuana sales.